ed-pilots-network/backend/readme.md

 ---
 ### Configuration Layer

-The config layer contains all the Bean configurations and annotations need to instantiate the beans and bootstrap the Spring boot application
+The config layer contains all the Bean configurations and annotations needed to instantiate the beans and bootstrap the Spring boot application

 ---
 ### Domain Layer